webmin/authentic-theme/README.md

 settings_loader_left = true;

 // Enable/disable loader/spinner for the right frame
+// Note: To prematurely dismiss right frame loader,
+//       click on it using double mouse click or
-settings_loader_right = true;
+//       quickly press Shift key two times settings_loader_right = true;

 // Replace dots in mailbox delimiter to slashes (UI only)